April 29, 2025

 Transcriptions

-Can you extract audio from a video?
+Is it possible to extract audio from video?

 How to extract audio from video: 4 easy steps

-Step 1: Choose a tool
+Step 1: Choose an audio extraction tool

 Do the research and find the audio extraction tool compatible with the video format you want to extract audio from (MP4, MOV, FLV, AVI, etc.).
 The software should also let you save the audio in the audio file format you need (MP3, AAC, WAV, etc.).
 For most podcast hosting platforms, this is MP3.